 PTE is also sometimes called pulmonary endarterectomy (PEA).

-CTEPH.com is supported by Bayer HealthCare.
-Bayer is committed to advancing CTEPH best practices, including working to help educate the community that3:
+CTEPH.com is developed by Bayer HealthCare.
+Bayer is committed to advancing CTEPH best practices, including working to help inform the community that3:

 All persons in whom PH is suspected should receive a ventilation/perfusion scan to screen for CTEPH3